-On August 12 and 13, 2021, the FDA amended the EUAs and the CDC adopted the ACIP recommendations for both the Pfizer-BioNTech and the Moderna COVID-19 vaccines to allow for the administration of an additional (i.e. third) dose at least 28 days after completion of the two dose primary series for certain people who are moderately or severely immunocompromised due to a medical condition or receipt of immunosuppressive medications or treatments.
+On August 12, 2021, the FDA amended the Emergency Use Authorizations (EUAs) for both the Pfizer-BioNTech COVID-19 vaccine and the Moderna COVID-19 vaccine to allow for the administration of an additional (i.e. third) dose for certain people who are moderately or severely immunocompromised due to a medical condition or receipt of immunosuppressive medications or treatments.

-Due to insufficient data at this time, the EUA amendment for a 28-day additional dose does not apply to the Janssen/Johnson & Johnson COVID-19 vaccine.
-However, all Janssen/Johnson & Johnson vaccine recipients are now eligible to receive a booster at least two months following their primary dose.
+Due to insufficient data at this time, the EUA amendment for an additional dose does not apply to the Janssen/Johnson & Johnson COVID-19 vaccine and does not support the use of an additional mRNA COVID-19 vaccine dose after a single-dose Janssen/Johnson & Johnson COVID-19 vaccination.